Events in France in January 2022 promise much. Let’s hope they will be able to go ahead with the current Covid-19 uncertainty.

 More about sales and discount shopping in France.

+As in previous years, please indulge me.
 I am ruthlessly promoting it as my son starred in a film which was shown here in 2008: Ralph, First Love Hurts.
-He’s no longer in the acting profession but as a proud mum (and householder in the Auvergne), what else could I do?
+He’s no longer in the acting profession but as a proud mum (with a house in the Auvergne), what else can I do?
 It was filmed in Marseille and is full of delightful touches.

 Here’s the film!